 During the remaining sessions of ADHD Counseling we will spend time discussing how your difficulty focusing is affecting you.
 We will also work together to develop new coping skills so that you can still your mind and begin to think about things that are more positive and uplifting.
 Together, we’ll explore resources to help you achieve your goals including whether or not you want to include medication in your treatment.
 We will also explore mindfulness as a way to mitigate your reactions and keep you interacting positively with your friends and family.

 More About Me

 Hi, I’m Carol, a Licensed Marriage and Family Therapist.
 I’m also the parent of three children with ADHD and am an expert in navigating the medical and educational systems.
 I am invested in helping clients overcome the root causes of their concentration struggles, so they can relax and stop experiencing negativity in their lives.
 It is my job to help my clients understand the patterns in their lives that have made them who they are and challenge the negative thoughts that keep them stuck in anxious cycles.
-I’m also The Transformational Coach which means my passion is helping clients climb out from under their habitual worry to find their authentic voice and live magnificent lives.
+I’m also an integrated health and recovery coach which means my passion is helping clients climb out from under their habitual worry to find their authentic voice and live magnificent lives.

 Who Benefits Most from ADHD Counseling with Carol Rose Adkisson

 ADHD Counseling is best for those who looking for knowledge and understanding when it comes to their ADHD.
 Gaining insight around the reasons why your brain works differently can help you understand your differences and capitalize on your strengths.

 You will benefit from ADHD Therapy with me if: